jakedowns/ghost-inspector-helpers/README.md

 ## Helper Scripts

 ### 1. _Python Script to backup all Ghost Inspector Suite Data (Exported as Zipped JSON data) and automatically push it to a github repo_
-See the script in this repo: [backup-all-suites-to-git.py](https://github.com/jakedowns/ghost-inspector-helpers/blob/master/backup-all-suites-to-git.py)
+See the script in this repo: [HelperScripts/GIBackupGitPython/backup.py](https://github.com/jakedowns/ghost-inspector-helpers/blob/master/HelperScripts/GIBackupGitPython/backup.py)

+Usage:

+- Download the GIBackupGitPython folder into an existing git repo you use, or into a fresh git repo, or fork this repo.
+- copy the `.env.example` file to a new (gitignored) `.env` file and add your GhostInspector api key: `GI_API_KEY` and `GIT_AUTHOR` to define who the commits will be committed as
+- cd into the directory in a terminal and run `pip install requirements.txt` (I've only tested with Python3, your mileage may vary, you may need to install deps by hand)
+- run `python backup.py` or `python3 backup.py` depending on your setup
+- try commenting out the 'commit' step in backup.py if you want to dry run test things first

+The script:
+- downloads all of your GhostInspector Suites as zipped JSON files,
+- extracts them & deletes the now extraneous .zip files
+- formats the JSON files (_**pretty prints**_ with newlines and indentation)
+- automatically commits and pushes to `master` branch of whatever Git Repository it is nestled within.

+For "automated" backups, you just need to find a way to trigger the script to run periodically.
+Using a cron-job or some other automated method.
+Maybe even a Scheduled GI test that hits an api to trigger the script to run on a server you own.
-It downloads all of your GhostInspector Suites as zipped JSON files, extracts them, deletes the zips, _**pretty prints**_ / formats the JSON files, then automatically commits and pushes to `master` branch of whatever Git Repository it is nestled within.
-You just need to find a way to trigger the script to run periodically.
-Or even better, a Chrome Extension which triggers it each time you hit Save on a Test's "Edit Steps" page (stay tuned for more on that)
+I also imagine it'd be cool to have a Chrome Extension which triggers it each time you hit Save on a Test's "Edit Steps" page (stay tuned for more on that)